 Diseases and conditions that are associated with the brain are some of the most difficult to prevent and have zero cure.

 Therefore, Alzheimer’s disease is among those that affect don’t have much of a preventable precursor aside from aging.

 7. Causes and Risk Factors for Alzheimer’s disease

 8. Women are more likely than men to be affected by Alzheimer’s disease.

-Several leading experts are opening the conversation about why women are more likely than men to be diagnosed with Alzheimer’s disease.
 Researchers cite that women in their sixties are two times more likely to be diagnosed with Alzheimer’s disease than breast cancer.